tybens/leilanibender.com/blog/drafts/fake_uni_plans.md

 I work at an AI company, so I kind of just pick this one up?
 There's so much more lore on how to become an MLE or Researcher than any of these other subjects so I won't say much.

 The sparkly thing about ML is that you can become an excellent ML Programmer (especially excellent in terms of career) while being extremely specialized.
-Really

-I dislike being specialized, I'd like to work on scaling model APIs and GPU programming
+I dislike being specialized, I'd like to work on scaling model serving and GPU programming.

 ## Databases